ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 mbed add https://github.com/ARMmbed/mbed-os-new-target mbed-os
 ```

-Next, we'll setup the upstream remote and create a branch for the new port.
+Next, set up the upstream remote, and create a branch for the new port.

 ```
 cd mbed-os